 The growth and diaspora of Salesianum would surely inspire pride and humility in the school’s founders.
 Their journey, which began in Switzerland and France, was just the beginning of what has become an institution defined by their tenacity, gentleness, patience, and optimism.

 While so much has changed throughout its more than 115-year history, Salesianum is always at its best when it reflects the virtues those first three Oblates rooted at the school’s founding.
 Always willing to take risks, legendary Oblate priests who succeeded them - like Rev. Thomas Lawless ‘08 - worked decisively to have Salesianum best serve its students and its city.
 Whether moving to the current property in 1957, welcoming waves of Cuban immigrants in the early 1960s, or being the first school in Delaware to integrate in 1950, Salesianum has a rich history of demonstrating what it means to Live Jesus.

-While the personnel have necessarily changed, and the curriculum has evolved to make sure that today’s Salesian Gentlemen are better equipped than the generation before, the halls of Salesianum remain kinetic; fueled by a spirit of brotherhood and focused on the gift of learning together in the present moment.
-Most importantly, Salesianum remains a reflection of its three founding Oblates, who’s 115 year journey feels like it is just getting started.
+While the personnel has necessarily changed, and the curriculum has evolved to make sure that today’s Salesian Gentlemen are better equipped than the generation before, the halls of Salesianum remain kinetic; fueled by a spirit of brotherhood and focused on the gift of learning together in the present moment.
+Most importantly, Salesianum remains a reflection of its three founding Oblates, whose 115-year journey feels like it is just getting started.